Seanny123/ShortStories/cured.md

 "Actually, I was thinking the campus coffee machine might be the more practical vector of propagation."
 "I'm not even going to try and counter that.
 Jad, the pills have made you completely insane and I am moving the hell out."

-To his credit, Jad doesn't try to stop me as I rush through our living room and slam the door.
+To his credit, Jad doesn't try to stop me as I rush through out of our apartment and slam the door.

 \-

 Post\-empathy is a weird state of being.
 I used to care about all these things, but now I can close my bubble and focus on myself.
 I can't decide if this is an improvement.

 One day while taking my meandering route back to my friend's house, I notice an older, chubby priest handing out leaflets.
-Instead of avoiding him like the plague like I usually do, I march towards him with an angry sense of purpose.
+Instead of avoiding him like the plague as I usually do, I march towards him with an angry sense of purpose.

 He extends a black and white print\-out towards me.
 "Hey, do you want help the homeless acquire Internet skills?"
 I snatch the print\-out from his hand and look him in the eye.
 "Like most people today, I'm going to lie to you and say yes, but never follow up on anything.
 Do you know why?"
 He's unfazed by my emotional instability.
 "Because you're intimidated by responsibility?"
 "Nope.
 Because I can't imagine the effort being worth the cost of leaving my cozy home."
 "Listen, I didn't mean to anger..."
 "Sorry.
-I'm not angry, you just seem to have some answers I need."
+I'm not angry, you just seem to have some answers I need and I've lost the only friend that I can talk about this with."
 "Okay..."
 "Apathy stops me from helping people, so ideally, I should fix it."
 "Sure."